This post was graciously provided by Jessica Benoit RVT, CPDT-KA, Fear Free Certified Trainer of Companion Veterinary Clinic, Edmonton.

 Cold Weather Bathroom Blues

-Today, we’re sharing some helpful tips to encourage your dog to maintain their housetraining habits even during the cold winder months.
+Here are some helpful tips to encourage your dog to maintain their housetraining habits even during the cold winter months:

 1. Bundle Up